HastD/free-disk-space/README.md

 ### How are files removed?

-Files are removed using `rm -rf`, with `xargs` being used to remove directories in parallel.
+Files are removed using `rm -rf`, parallelized using `xargs`.
 We don't use `apt` to remove packages because that's slower.

 This likely does break packages whose files are removed.
 If you try to install a package that depends on one of these packages after running this action, it will